Elias-Ainsworth/thornevim/README.md

 ## TO-DO

-- [] Oxocarbon with transparency.
+- [ ] Oxocarbon with transparency.
-- [] Find a way to pass banner value via string interpolation.
+- [ ] Find a way to pass banner value via string interpolation.

 ## Credits

 - [@iynaix](https://github.com/iynaix):
-  - This nvf config started with [neovim-iynaix]()...unsurprisingly.
+- This nvf config started with [neovim-iynaix](https://github.com/iynaix/dotfiles/tree/main/packages/neovim-iynaix)...unsurprisingly.
-  - I also ~~stole~~ took inspiration from [iynaix/focal]() for the flake as well as this README.
+- I also ~~stole~~ took inspiration from [iynaix/focal](https://github.com/iynaix/focal) for the flake as well as this README.

 - [@NotAShelf](https://github.com/NotAShelf)
 - For providing amazing help, even though my questions would have been answered easily by reading the manual.

 > [!NOTE] To future me, from past you.
 RTFM!!!

 - [@LilleAila](https://github.com/LilleAila):
-  - The overall structure of this flake was ~~stolen~~ inspired by [LilleAila/nvf-config]()...what do you expect from me at this point?
+- The overall structure of this flake was ~~stolen~~ inspired by [LilleAila/nvf-config](https://github.com/LilleAila/nvf-config)...what do you expect from me at this point?
 - Further thanks for the extra help regarding configuring nvf's mini.nvim modules.

 - [@justchokingaround](https://github.com/justchokingaround):
 - For convincing me to use mini.nvim and for providing me his mini configuration for me to ~~steal~~ take inspiration from.

 - [@LuminarLeaf](https://github.com/LuminarLeaf):
-  - For helping me with a stupid mistake with my flake (I did not include `inherit inputs;` in my [package call](./flake.nix#L39)).
+- For helping me with a stupid mistake with my flake [package call](I did not include `inherit inputs;` in my {./flake.nix:39)}.
 It was literally two words and a semi-colon but I would have spent a millennia trying to fix it to no avail.

 - [@TeamWolfyta](https://github.com/TeamWolfyta):
 - For taking an interest in this shitty project...and for bugging me to make this README.